 Child and Dependent Care Expenses

 This deduction may only be claimed if you were eligible to claim a credit for child/dependent care expenses on the federal return.
-Enter the amount on Form 2441, line 6.
-DO NOT ENTER THE FEDERAL CREDIT AMOUNT.
+The program will automatically enter the amount on Form 2441, line 6.

 Foster Care Deduction

 If you claim your foster child as a dependent on your return and the child resides in your home under permanent foster care, you may claim a deduction for $1,000 for each foster child.

 Fee paid for the initial screening to become a bone marrow donor.
 You cannot have taken a deduction on the federal return or have been reimbursed for the fee to claim this deduction.

 Virginia College Savings Plan Prepaid Tuition Contract Payments and Savings Account Contributions (529 plan)

 Taxpayers under age 70 at the end of the tax year may deduct the lesser of $4,000 or the amount contributed to each Virginia529 account.
 If you contributed more than $4,000 per account during the year, the remaining amount may be carried forward until the contribution has been deducted fully.
 If you are over age 70,at the end of the tax year you may deduct the contribution fully in the year it was contributed.